 A few of the preschool providers also offer programs for children who meet the State age eligibility requirements but are not developmentally ready to attend kindergarten.
 See their listings under Preschool Options.

 The Connecticut State Department of Education’s Regional School Choice Office (RSCO) coordinates the Open Choice and Magnet School programs.
 Southington children can attend a Hartford district school through the Open Choice program or apply to the lottery to attend a magnet school with a specialized educational theme.
 There are over 40 schools in the program across the Hartford region serving Pre-K 3 to grade 12.

-The RSCO lottery “On-time” application period runs from November until February and the lottery runs in May.
-Late applications are accepted into the summer.
+The RSCO “on-time” application period runs from November until January/February with placements announced in the spring.
+“Late” applications are accepted into the summer.
 Learn more at on the RSCO site.

 For some children and families home schooling may be a better option.
 In this case the child should not register for public school.